-‘Sports Illustrated’ Model Kate Bock Flaunts Rock Hard Abs In Black Crop Top As She Admits She’s ‘Delirious’
+‘Sports Illustrated’ Model Kate Bock Flaunts Rock-Hard Abs In Black Crop Top As She Admits She’s ‘Delirious’

 “What are you shooting?
 Love when we get BTS content enjoy your day,” another fan asked.

 “Hey Kate, My team wants to praise you on your amazing IG profile, we want you!
-Let’s collab!,” one more chimed in.
+Let’s collab!” one more chimed in.

 Recently, The Inquisitr shared that Bock heated up Instagram with a stunning shot from a recent shoot.
 In the photo, the model channeled her inner cowgirl.
-On the top of her head, Kate had placed a sueded cowboy hat as she wore her long locks down and waved.
-The bombshell showed off her amazing figure in a tiny black crop top that featured her taut tummy and over the shirt, she donned a cropped denim jacket while she completed her look with a plaid shirt that was tied around her waist.
+On the top of her head, Kate had placed a suede cowboy hat as she wore her long locks down and waved.
+The bombshell showed off her amazing figure in a tiny black crop top that featured her taut tummy.
+Over the shirt, she donned a cropped denim jacket while she completed her look with a plaid shirt that was tied around her waist.

 Fans can keep up with Kate by giving her a follow on Instagram.